Marc Canham to be appointed FAI's new Director of Football

 He only left the Seagulls three months ago and was thought to be the preferred choice of his previous FAI boss Packie Bonner, who rejoined the organisation last year as an independent director with responsibility for high performance and international teams.

-Former Bohemians and Shelbourne title-winning manager Pat Fenlon – currently General Manager of Irish League champions David Healy – was also interviewed.
+Former Bohemians and Shelbourne title-winning manager Pat Fenlon – currently General Manager of Irish League champions Linfield – was also interviewed.

 Speculation linking centurion legend John O’Shea with the plum job proved to be just merely that.